predix-ui/predix-ui/_pages/develop/context-browser.md

 * locations organized by geography (e.g. Countries -> Cities -> Plants)
 * physical assets organized by model or classification (e.g. Manufacturers -> Device classes -> Individual devices)
-* employees organization by department or function (e.g. Divisions -> Teams -> Employees)
+* employees organized by department or function (e.g. Divisions -> Teams -> Employees)

 The user taps on an icon to open the context browser, showing a panel with a list of context items.
 The user can navigate into an item to view its children.
-The user can also select an item to choose a new context and update the current application view.
+The user can also select an item to choose a new context, which will update the current application view.
 When a new item is selected, the context browser is closed and the application view is updated.

 The newly selected context can be used to filter or change the data source for charts and visualizations in the view, to show items on a map, to display relevant classification and device information, or to perform any other view updates.
 The application can attach any relevant data to context items and access that data when a new item is selected.

 # Basic concepts

-The context browser is used to visually represent a tree of items with hierarchical relationships, and to allow users to browse and interact with those items.
+The context browser is used to visually represent a tree of items with hierarchical relationships, and to the user to browse and interact with those items.
 The data concepts the context browser is built upon include:

 * **Items:** A tree of context items.
 Each item can be tagged with information used to display it to the user (`label`) and to identify its unique location in the tree (`id`).
 Each item can optionally have one or more associated child items (`children`).
-Developers can attach additional data to items that can be used when the user selects the item to update the view.
+Developers can attach additional data to items that can be used when the user selects an item to update the view.
 * **Route:** A list of unique ids from the root of the tree through every item to a specific item (e.g. "us" -> "calif" -> "san-francisco" to represent United States -> California -> San Francisco).
 The route can be bound to the URL to keep the selected item in sync with the URL state (e.g. app.com/us/calif/san-francisco).
 * **Path:** A list of ancestor items from the root of the tree through every item to a specific item.
 This list is similar to the route but each entry is a reference to an item, not a string containing an item's unique id.
 * **Active:** Refers to the item whose children the user is currently browsing.
 When the user taps on an item to navigate into it, the item becomes active.
 The user can then see the active item's children, and the active item's label will be shown in the context browser header.
 * **Selected:** Refers to the the item the user selected to choose a new context.
-When the user taps on an item to select it, the context browser will be closed and the application can then update the view with the newly selected items' data.
-The user can navigate the context browser hierarchy without selecting a new item.
+When the user taps on an item to select it, the context browser will be closed and the application can then update the view with the newly selected item's data.
+The user can navigate through the context browser hierarchy without selecting a new item.

 ## Graphic: Selected & active items